nmwsharp/polyscope-docs/py/source/structures/floating_quantities/render_images.md

     Add a depth render image.

     - `name` string, a name for the quantity
-    - `depths` an `WxH` numpy array, with scalar depth values
+    - `depths` an `HxW` numpy array, with scalar depth values
-    - `normals` an `WxHx3` numpy array, with world-space normals values, or `None` to automatically compute normals
+    - `normals` an `HxWx3` numpy array, with world-space normals values, or `None` to automatically compute normals

     Depth values should be radial ray distance from the camera origin, _not_ perpendicular distance from the image plane.